April 2020 Newsletter

 In lieu of our monthly workout we’ve decided to put a Quarantined DAILY Workout with Program Director Jessie Salas.
 We’re literally all in this together.

 A new, and “serious,” discussion of Decompression Breathing!
-This video is meant to flip your perspective on this Foundation Training principal!
-Click below to view this on YouTube
+This video is meant to flip your perspective on this Foundation Training principle.

 Whether your focus is on the expansion of your ribcage through breathing, or eliminating impingement in the cervical spine, shoulder position is a key factor in space creation